iter8-tools/docs/docs/tutorials/integrations/kserve-mm/abn.md

 ```

 ??? note "What is different?"
-    The version label (`app.kubernetes.io/version`) was updated.
-In a real world example, `storageUri` would also be updated.
+    The version label (`app.kubernetes.io/version`) of the primary version was updated.
+In a real world example, `storageUri` would also be updated (with that from the candidate version).

-Calls to `Lookup()` will now recommend that all traffic be sent to the primary version `backend-0` (currently serving the promoted version of the code).
+Calls to `Lookup()` will now recommend that all traffic be sent to the new primary version `backend-0` (currently serving the promoted version of the code).

 ## Cleanup